syphoxy/slagick/README.md

 It has fuzzy searching capabilities so if you're looking for "Ad Nauseum" it will still match "Ad Nauseam."

-You can say `authorize me` to instruct the bot to attempt to authorize you as an administrator.
+You can say `slagick authorize me` to instruct the bot to attempt to authorize you as an administrator.
 Only one user can be an administrator at once for the time being.
 In order to authorize a different user, please restart the bot.

 ![authorize me example](docs/authorize_me.png "authorize me example")

-You can say `%update` or `%update ignore cache` to trigger a database update.
+You can say `slagick update` or `slagick update ignore cache` to trigger a database update.
 You should run this at least once the first time you set the bot up.
 The `ignore cache` version of this command can only be run by an administrator.
 It bypasses cache by ignoring database version checks.

-You can say `%ping` to have the bot respond with "pong."
+You can say `slagick ping` to have the bot respond with "pong."
 That's all it does.

 ## How do I use it?